ccao-data/model-res-avm/README.md

 question, we use a two-step process:

-1.  **Modeling**: First, we use the code in this repository to train an advanced machine learning model.
+1.  **Modeling**: First, we use the code in this repository to train an predictive machine learning model.
 The model predicts the sale price (fair market value) of unsold properties using the known sale price of similar and nearby properties.
 Training the model involves iteratively updating a mathematical function to recognize patterns